melisapaul/chat_bot/README.md

 Ey-Techathon — Conversational ABFRL Retail Prototype

-This repository contains a front-end prototype demonstrating a multi-agent **conversational chatbot** retail experience.
-It is intended as a demonstration of UI, interaction patterns, and agent orchestration.
-Backend integrations (APIs, persistent storage and orchestration) are planned using FastAPI and LangGraph.
+This repository contains a working design prototype showcasing the fundamentals and agentic journeys across different personas (customers, shop keepers, management) through the agentic chatbot, dashboards, and wireframes.
+It demonstrates multi-agent conversational flows, efficient channel switching, and orchestrated agent messaging.
+Rigorous development efforts will be put in place during the creation of a production-ready demo, including backend integrations with FastAPI and LangGraph.

 Key features